NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 that needs to be corrected.

 A straightforward application of the recipe above will fail, as it is not possible to triangulate properly the points seen by the two cameras.
-The following adjustments:
+The following adjustments are suggested:

 - Use ``--forced-triangulation-distance 500000`` for both bundle adjustment and jitter solving.
 This will result in a triangulated point even when the rays are